assofiejakobsson/Projekt-1-Code-Institute/README.md

   - In the contact section there is a contact form.
   - In the contact form, the user needs to fill in their first name, last name, and e-mail, select a subject and write their message.
   - All fields except select are requierd so users do not miss anything important.
+  - The user gives the company the information the company needs.
+This allows the company to provide the user with a well-tailored service.
   - The contact form facilitates communication between the user and the company.

 ![Screenshot navigation](assets/image/screenshot-contact.png)